umbobabo/component-win-navigation/README.md

 Given a list of articles in a category/subcategory hierarchy, `Navigation` generates a nested list structure with focus and active states.

-State is held within the parent component, and clicking on its child `NavigationItem`s modifies it.
-The resultant nested list structure is then decorated with `--focus` and `--active` classes.
+State is held within the parent component, and clicking on a child `NavigationItem`s modifies it.
+The resultant nested list structure is decorated with `--focus` and `--active` classes.

 ## Usage